 PCs can work very well.
-In fact, performance depends on your hardware.
+In fact, performance depends on its hardware.

 Nvidia and Intel graphic cards should work.
 If you have to choose, choose Intel HD graphics for now.

 On PC, you will have to flash a USB drive.
 This drive can be used as a live environment, allowing you to try Lakka on your hardware without installing it.
-The drive can also be used to install Lakka on your PC, but does not support dual boot so you’d better use a dedicated machine like a NUC.
+The drive can also be used to install Lakka on your PC, but still does not support dual booting so it would be better to use a dedicated machine like a NUC.

 Pros: Can virtually run any core.
 The live USB mode is convenient.
 The shaders can work well.
 Modular.
 Officially supported by OpenELEC.

-Conclusion: If you want to build the ultimate emulation console and don’t care about money, choose PC.
+Conclusion: If you want to build the ultimate emulation console with no care for money, choose PC.

 Pros: Can run some SNES games with snes9x_next, some arcade games.
 Cheap.
 Silent.

 Cons: Obsolete, use the Cubietruck or the Banana Pi instead.
 Powered by a barel.

 Conclusion: More powerful than a RPi1, but still weak.